Private Bank Account Opening Europe

 • Retirement planning

-According to Private Banker International, the most reputable European private banks are Julius Baer (Switzerland), BNP Paribas (France) and Credit Suisse (Switzerland) and UBS (Switzerland).
-Although Switzerland is widely known for private banking, other European countries – the UK, Sweden, Poland and others – are also home to private banks.
-They all have different requirements that a high-net-worth individual has to fulfil.
+According to Private Banker International, the most reputable private banks of Europe are Julius Baer of Switzerland, BNP Paribas of France, and Credit Suisse and UBS, both of Switzerland.
+Though Switzerland is widely known for private banking, all other European countries like the UK, Sweden, Poland, and others also have private banks.
+They all have various requirements which a high-net-worth individual must satisfy.
 Some of them are outlined below but our team can explain them to you in detail during a personalised consultation.

 Requirements for Individuals

-When defining requirements for individuals, a selected country, the applicant’s residence status and requirements of a specific bank must be factored in.
+When defining requirements for individuals, a selected country, the applicant’s residence status and requirements of a particular bank must be factored in.

 Generally, the following documents are required to open a personal bank account in Europe:

-Proof of address in a respective European country (rental contract or a utility bill), although it’s still possible to open a bank account without proof of permanent residence
+• Proof of address in a respective European country by means of a rental contract or utility bill, though it is still possible to open a bank account without proof of permanent residence.

-Oftentimes, you’ll have to get your documents translated and authorised by a notary public if you’re a foreigner opening an account from abroad.
+Quite often, if you are a foreigner opening an account from abroad, translation and notarizing of your documents will be required.
 Our team here at Regulated United Europe will be more than happy to arrange such a service for you.

-Any permanent resident of the EU (regardless of citizenship status) who’s over 18 years old of age, is entitled to open a bank account in an EU bank as long as they can provide a national ID card or passport and proof of address.
+Any permanent resident of the EU, regardless of his or her citizenship status, who is above 18 years of age, has a right to open a bank account in an EU bank, provided he or she can identify himself or herself with a national ID card and proof of residence.

-Non-residents of the EU usually must meet much stricter requirements, including credit and background checks, and have fewer options.
-In some countries, they may be required to visit a bank in person and pay higher fees once their bank account is open.
+Non-EU residents usually need to meet many more stringent requirements, including checks on credit and background, and have fewer options.
+Some countries expect them even to personally visit a bank and pay higher fees when the bank account is already opened.

-While for non-residents of the EU it’s quite difficult to open a bank account in many European countries, Portugal is less strict and offers a solution.
-Start with getting a NIF (Portuguese tax number) through a representative in Portugal.
-Then bring your passport, proof of address, proof of employment (or proof of registration with the Portuguese employment centre) and a deposit of around 300 EUR in cash to the branch of a selected bank.
-You’ll also have to provide your NIF number and your Portuguese cell phone number when initiating the application process.
-These few steps should guarantee a personal bank account in Portugal, even if you’re a non-resident.
+While for non-residents of the EU in most European countries, it is quite difficult to open a bank account, Portugal is slightly looser and offers a solution.
+Start by obtaining a NIF number—Portuguese tax number—via a representative in Portugal.
+Then, with your passport, proof of address, proof of employment—a document proving that you work—or proof of registration with the Portuguese employment centre, and a deposit of about 300 EUR in cash, go to the branch of a selected bank.
+You will also be asked to provide your NIF number and Portuguese cell phone number upon submission of your application.
+These few steps should guarantee having a personal bank account in Portugal, even if you’re a non-resident.

-Regardless of your residence status, you can make up your mind to become a client of a European private bank.
-Qualifying thresholds vary from bank to bank, but generally speaking, annual income should start from several hundred thousand euros.
+Regardless of what your residence status is, you can choose to become a customer of any European private bank.
+Qualifying thresholds may differ from bank to bank, but in general, annual income is supposed to start from several hundred thousand euros.

 How to Open a Personal Bank Account in Europe

-To open a personal bank account in a traditional European bank, you should usually take the following steps:
+In order to open a private bank account in a conventional European bank, one should usually take the following steps:

 1Determine your personal needs and the type of account